William Hurt: 1990–2007: Career fluctuations

 Hurt began to appear more frequently in supporting roles.
-Some of his notable roles include performances in Dark City (1998), Lost in Space (1998), Sunshine (1999), A.I.
+Some of his notable roles include performances in Alice (1990), One True Thing (1998), Dark City (1998), Lost in Space (1998), Sunshine (1999), A.I.
 Artificial Intelligence (2001), Tuck Everlasting (2002), The Village (2004), A History of Violence (2005), and Syriana (2005).
 Hurt's fourth career Oscar nomination, for Best Supporting Actor, would come in 2006 for playing a powerful crime boss in A History of Violence (2005), though his role comprised less than 10 minutes of screen time.

 Other later film roles included Into the Wild (2007) and Mr. Brooks (2007).
 Hurt had several roles in television and theater.
 Hurt starred in the Sci Fi Channel miniseries adaptation Frank Herbert's Dune in 2000, playing Duke Leto Atreides; it was one of Syfy's highest-rated series ever.
 He was in the miniseries adaptation of Stephen King's Nightmares and Dreamscapes, in a piece titled Battleground (known for its complete lack of dialogue).
 He appeared in the cast of Vanya, an adaptation of Anton Chekhov's Uncle Vanya, at the Artists Repertory Theatre in Portland, Oregon.